 The traditional Swedish mechanical workshop Bror Tonsjö AB recently launched an extensive digitalizing process that will push production into the future.
-The IoT operative system MindSphere is going to connect everything from age-old milling machines to brand new robotic arms to the digitalized cloud.
+MindSphere, the leading industrial IoT as a service solution, is going to connect everything from age-old milling machines to brand new robotic arms to the digitalized cloud.

 Within the factory’s walls are hundreds of machines working around the clock; turning, long hole drilling, and milling large quantities of metallic material.
 Advanced robots twist and lift the different metal components to bring the production to fruition.